Adrian Dillon is the Chief Information Officer at the University of Tasmania.

 Prior to joining CSIRO, Tom has worked in the commercial internet service provider space handling network and customers operations, acquisitions and mergers.

-Jeff Murray is Chief Information Officer of the University of Tasmania.
+Bev Wright is Chief Information Officer of The University of Adelaide.

 Scott Sorley is Executive Director of ICT Services at the University of Southern Queensland.